harveyrook/wordlesolver/README.md

 There are a few other options that just calculate stats for the words

 Wordlesovler uses [Shanon Entropy](https://en.wikipedia.org/wiki/Entropy_(information_theory)) to rank the possible words.
 As such, "SOARE" is the first guess.
 A few other ways of ranking the words are built in, but commented out.
-From experience, is slightly better than the rest.
+From experience, Shanon Entropy is slightly better than the others.

 My next goal is to evaulate that rigorusly.